Psychtoolbox-3/psychtoolbox-3.github.com/docs/PsychDemos.md

    [ReceivingTriggerFromSerialPortDemo](ReceivingTriggerFromSerialPortDemo) - Template for asynchronous trigger collection and timestamping from serial port.
    [RenderDemo](RenderDemo)              - Render CIE xyY as a color patch.
    [SadowskiDemo](SadowskiDemo)            - Shows the "Sadowski" color afterimage effect.
+   [SimpleHDRDemo](SimpleHDRDemo)           - Minimal demo for using a HDR display, showing some basic stimuli.
    [SimpleImageMixingDemo](SimpleImageMixingDemo)   - Shows how to mix two images via alpha-blending, using an alpha-mask which itself is morphed between two masks.
                              See also [ImageMixingTutorial](ImageMixingTutorial) for a more complex demonstration of the technique.
    [SimpleSoundScheduleDemo](SimpleSoundScheduleDemo) - Simple demo for basic use of sound schedules with [PsychPortAudio](PsychPortAudio).